 Up to five JD students may enroll in the practicum, and you will receive academic credit for the course.

-Partner with students from the Keck School of Medicine and the Price School of Public Policy to work in medical-legal community partnerships with attorneys from Neighborhood Legal Services of Los Angeles County.
+Partner with students from the Keck School of Medicine of USC and the USC Price School of Public Policy to work in medical-legal community partnerships with attorneys from Neighborhood Legal Services of Los Angeles County.

 Learn about legal issues including access to medical care and addressing community barriers to health, such as medical debt, income and food insecurity, employment issues, landlord/tenant disputes, immigration and family law.